sacha-renault/paper-replication/Attention Layer/readme.md

 ## Step by step

 - [Single Head Attention Layer]("./single_head_attention.py"): Basic single head attention layer, as explained in page 4.
-I also tried to workaround the mask thing, using a ew product instead of sum. (see `forward_workaround()`)
+I also tried to workaround the mask thing, using a ew product instead of sum. (see `forward_workaround()`). `forward_workaround()` uses mutliplication instead of addition for masking, it allows to use directly the boolean mask without having any transformations.